 Skip to main content

-Research Cyberinfrastructure promotes workshops and events for researchers at University of Central Florida (UCF).
+The Office of Research Cyberinfrastructure promotes workshops, events, and training for researchers at University of Central Florida (UCF).
 Subscribe to updates to receive email notifications for upcoming events and new opportunities.
 View past events in our events archive.

 Upcoming Events